Use Flow with Cursor, VS Code, and other IDEs

 FAQs

-VS Code Insiders is not supported for variable recognition or file tagging — use standard VS Code, Cursor, or Windsurf.
+If you're on VS Code Insiders, variable recognition isn't supported — use standard VS Code, Cursor, or Windsurf.

 File tagging works in Cursor and Windsurf chat panels only — not in VS Code.
 The file must be open in a tab or visible in the sidebar, and you need to say "at" clearly followed by the filename.

-I don't see a Cursor integration suggestion in VS Code
+Why don't I see a Cursor integration suggestion in VS Code?

 The Cursor integration suggestion only appears when you're using a file-tagging app like Cursor.
-It no longer appears in other editors.
 To use file tagging, switch to Cursor or Windsurf.

 How do I disable Screen Reader Mode?

-Variable recognition requires Screen Reader Mode to be enabled in your IDE for optimal context reading.
-Flow detects whether Screen Reader Mode is active but does not enable or disable it.
-Turn it off manually in your IDE (e.g., Shift+Option+F1 in VS Code or Cursor).
+Variable recognition reads code best when Screen Reader Mode is on in your IDE.
+Flow detects whether Screen Reader Mode is active but does not enable or disable it — turn it off manually in your IDE (e.g., Shift+Option+F1 in VS Code or Cursor).
 To stop Flow from reading IDE context, disable Variable recognition in Settings → Vibe coding.

 Disable Variable recognition in Settings → Vibe coding if you don't need it, and close unused editor tabs.
 Flow reads context from open tabs, so fewer tabs means faster processing.